Dynasty Warriors (1997 video game): Characters

-The game features 16 characters, six of whom are hidden by default.
-These characters are mainly historical figures from the Three Kingdoms era of China, though two characters, Nobunaga and Toukichi, are figures from the Warring States period of Japan; two of them only appear in the first game and Koei's Samurai Warriors.
+The game features 16 playable characters, six of whom are unlockable.
+These characters are mainly historical figures from the Three Kingdoms era of China, though two characters, Nobunaga and Toukichi, are figures from the Warring States period of Japan; this is their only appearance in Dynasty Warriors, but they do appear prominently in the Samurai Warriors spin-off series.
 The characters are not grouped into factions, as each have individual slots similar to most fighting games; for convenience, characters are listed according to the factions they are accorded to in later games.